Symplectomorphism group of $T^*(G_\mathbb{C}/B)$ and the braid group I: a homotopy equivalence for $G_\mathbb{C}=SL_3(\mathbb{C})$: Introduction

 \begin{remark} One could compare the map in Theorem \ref{intr_thm1} with the composition $\mathrm{Sympl}_\mathcal{Z}^G(T^*\mathcal{B})\rightarrow \mathrm{Aut}(DFuk(T^*\mathcal{B}))\cong \mathrm{Aut}(D(\mathcal{B}))$ through the categorical action of $\mathrm{Sympl}_\mathcal{Z}^G(T^*\mathcal{B})$.
 Conjecture \ref{conjG} implies that this construction gives $\beta_G$ as well.
 The reason is that the Lagrangian correspondences for the fiberwise Dehn twists in $T^*(\mathcal{B}\times\mathcal{B})$ represent exactly the integral kernels for the braid group action on $D(\mathcal{B})$. \end{remark}

 For part (2) of Theorem \ref{intr_thm1}, we have seen the proof when $G=SU(2)$.
 The proof for $G=SU(3)$ consists of two steps.
 The first step is to construct local symplectic charts for $\mu^{-1}(W)$ and ``trivialize" each chart by certain reduced spaces.
 The main techniques are the Duistermaat-Heckman theorem on the normal form of a moment map near a regular value (see \cite{GuSt89}), and Weinstein's Lagrangian tubular neighborhood theorem.
-The second step is to carefully choose isotopies for each $\varphi$ over the local charts and to construct relevant fibrations with contractible fibers and/or contractible base, so then we deduce a homotopy equivalence between $\ker\beta_G$ and a certain path space of the loop space of $\mathrm{Sympl}(S^2)$.
-By some further restrictions and the fact that $\mathrm{Sympl}(S^2)$ is homotopy equivalent to $SO(3)$, we conclude that the space we have finally arrived is contractible.
+The second step is to find the homotopy type of the symplectomorphism groups over the local charts by constructing various fibrations, and then realize $\ker\beta_G$ as the fiber product of these spaces.
 One of the difficulties along the way is to take special care for the singular loci of the moment map.

 \begin{remark} This is a remark on some related result by Seidel-Smith and Thomas.
 Seidel-Smith \cite{SeSm} considered symplectic fibrations that naturally arise in the adjoint quotient maps in Lie theory, and constructed link invariants by the symplectic monodromies.
-Thomas \cite{Tho} generalized this picture to cases including $T^*\mathcal{B}$ as a symplectic fiber, and deduced an inclusion $B_{\mathbf{W}}\hookrightarrow \pi_0(\mathrm{Sympl}(T^*\mathcal{B}))$.
 It is described in \cite{Tho} that the braid group actions are exactly the ``family Dehn twists" about the family of isotropic spheres over $T^*(G_\mathbb{C}/P)$, which are the image of the left map in the standard correspondence

 associated to the $\mathbb{P}^1$-fibration $G_\mathbb{C}/B\rightarrow G_\mathbb{C}/P$, for a minimal parabolic subgroup $P$.
 This is essentially the same as the fiberwise Dehn twists that we consider here, though we identify $T^*\mathcal{B}$ as a symplectic fiber bundle over $T^*(G_\mathbb{C}/P)$ using the Killing form on $\mathfrak{g}$ (rather than $\mathfrak{g}_\mathbb{C}$), and we explicitly make the fiberwise Dehn twists all $G$-equivariant. \end{remark}